CORONAVIRUS DISEASE (COVID-19) OUTBREAK ADVICE #7

 Please click HERE for the WHO Guidelines for Getting your workplace ready for COVID-19.

 TRAINING VIDEOS AND POSTERS:

-For a comprehensive list of Restrictions in Shipping, we have found that the most useful links are the following:
+For a comprehensive list of Shipping Restrictions in Ports and Countries, we have found that the most useful links are the following:

 - NORTH P&I: https://www.nepia.com/industry-news/coronavirus-outbreak-impact-on-shipping/

 - WILHEMSEN: https://www.wilhelmsen.com/ships-agency/campaigns/coronavirus/coronavirus-map/

 Furthermore, IMO has issued Circular Letter No.4204/Add.3, dated 02/03/2020, which essentially incorporates the WHO Guidance on operational considerations for managing COVID-19 cases on board ships, dated 24/02/2020.
 This guidance includes pre-boarding screenings, isolation cabins, outbreak management plans, contact tracing, quarantine, daily cleaning and disinfection.
 If a suspect case is identified, the ship should start an outbreak management plan on board, even before lab results confirm an infection.
 The WHO guidance should be used along with the WHO Handbook for management of public health events on board ships, dated 2016.